sirodoht/avocado-jobs/README.md

 python manage.py migrate
 ```

-Finally, run the Django server:
+Finally, compile the frontend  and the run the Django server
 ```
+npm start
 python manage.py runserver
 ```